 College students have two primary options for building credit: secured credit cards and student credit cards.
 A secured card is ideal if you don’t have any experience managing money Also, certain secured cards don’t charge a penalty APR if you’re late with one or two payments.

-Student credit cards have the advantage of rewards and higher credit limits, but are best for students who have already begun to build a credit history.
+Student credit cards have the advantage of rewards and higher credit limits but are best for students who have already begun to build a credit history.
+Also note that most student credit cards are unsecured, meaning they don’t require an initial cash deposit or any kind of collateral.
 Unless you’re incredibly disciplined, you should start with a secured credit card.

 If your credit is bad, you may be concerned about applying for a credit card — What if I don’t get approved?